-4.4.2 The Incinerators installed in existing ships, the date of contract for delivery of which is before 1 January 2000 may have the Type Approval Certificate in compliance with the requirements of IMO resolution MEPC.59(33) or other normative documents.

-4.4.3 The introduction of oil residue (sludge) generated during normal operation of a ship, into a continuous-feed type incinerator during the warm-up process at combustion chamber temperatures above 500 °C in order to achieve the normal operation combustion temperature of 850 °C is allowed.
-The combustion chamber flue gas outlet temperature shall reach 850 °C within the period of time specified in the manufacturer's operations manual but shall not be more than five minutes.

-4.4.4 Provision shall be made for pans and their efficient drainage in the areas of potential fuel oil and oil residue (sludge) leaks.
-These latter accumulated on pans shall be carried away to a piping system for collecting oil leaks.

-4.4.5 The exhaust system, fuel oil piping, oil residue (sludge) piping, fittings, mechanical and flexible joints of incinerators shall comply with the requirements of Part VIII "Systems and Piping" of the Rules for the Classification and Construction of Sea-Going Ships.

-4.4.6 The incinerators intended for incineration of oil residue (sludge) shall be provided with an oil residue (sludge) processing system (refer to 9.2 - 9.4 of Part II "Ship's Construction, Equipment and Arrangements for the Prevention of Pollution by Oil").

-4.4.7 Incinerators may be installed in machinery spaces or shall be located in separate spaces.

-4.4.8 A system for feeding fuel oil to burners shall make possible their shutting off from two locations one of which shall be outside the space wherein the incinerator is installed.

-4.4.9 When the incinerator is installed in a separate space the requirements of IMO resolution MEPC.244(66), also shall be carried out including provisions for the following:

-.1 plenum-exhaust ventilation providing an adequate air intake needed for the incinerator functioning;

-.2 an automatic fire alarm in compliance with 4.2.1, Part VI "Fire Protection" of the Rules for the Classification and Construction of Sea-Going Ships;

-.3 fire-extinguishing system in compliance with item 10 in Table 3.1.2.1, Part VI "Fire Protection" of the Rules for the Classification and Construction of Sea-Going Ships.
+- 4.4.2 The Incinerators installed in existing ships, the date of contract for delivery of which is before 1 January 2000 may have the Type Approval Certificate in compliance with the requirements of IMO resolution MEPC.59(33) or other normative documents. - 4.4.3 Where that incinerator is of the continuous-feed type, waste shall not be fed into the unit when the combustion chamber gas outlet temperature is below 850 °C. Oil residues generated during normal operation of a ship shall not refer to the purposes of application of 2.5, Part VI "Ship's equipment and arrangement for the prevention of pollution" and can be fed for combustion when the required warm-up temperature in the combustion chamber reaches 650 °C. Where that incinerator is of the batch-loaded type, the unit shall be designed so that the temperature in the area of solid waste combustion shall reach 600 °C within five minutes after start-up. - 4.4.4 Provision shall be made for pans and their efficient drainage in the areas of potential fuel oil and oil residue (sludge) leaks.
+These latter accumulated on pans shall be carried away to a piping system for collecting oil leaks. - 4.4.5 The exhaust system, fuel oil piping, oil residue (sludge) piping, fittings, mechanical and flexible joints of incinerators shall comply with the requirements of Part VIII "Systems and Piping" of the Rules for the Classification and Construction of Sea-Going Ships. - 4.4.6 The incinerators intended for incineration of oil residue (sludge) shall be provided with an oil residue (sludge) processing system (refer to 9.2 9.4 of Part II "Ship's Construction, Equipment and Arrangements for the Prevention of Pollution by Oil"). - 4.4.7 Incinerators may be installed in machinery spaces or shall be located in separate spaces. - 4.4.8 A system for feeding fuel oil to burners shall make possible their shutting off from two locations one of which shall be outside the space wherein the incinerator is installed. - 4.4.9 When the incinerator is installed in a separate space the requirements of IMO resolution MEPC.244(66), also shall be carried out including provisions for the following: - .1 plenum-exhaust ventilation providing an adequate air intake needed for the incinerator functioning; - .2 an automatic fire alarm in compliance with 4.2.1, Part VI "Fire Protection" of the Rules for the Classification and Construction of Sea-Going Ships; - .3 fire-extinguishing system in compliance with item 10 in Table 3.1.2.1, Part VI "Fire Protection" of the Rules for the Classification and Construction of Sea-Going Ships.